Propagating Alocasia | Full Alocasia propagation guide

 Other popular Alocasia species include Alocasia x amazonica, Alocasia zebrina and Alocasia reginula.

-• The first step to Alocasia propagation is to remove the plant from its pot and shake the excess soil off its roots.
-If the soil turns out to be quite clumped, you can soak it in water or use a gardening hose to free up the roots.
+Step 1: Remove the plant from its pot and shake the excess soil off its roots.
+If the soil does not come off the roots easily, you can soak it in water or use a gardening hose to free up the roots and make them easier to see.

-• The nice part about dividing clumping plants is that all the clumps will have their own little root system, so you won’t have to wait for them to root.
-Simply follow the instructions below for either water or soil cultivation and you’ll most likely start seeing new growth quite quickly.
+The nice part about dividing clumping plants is that all the clumps will have their own little root system, so you won’t have to wait for them to root.
+You’ll most likely start seeing new growth quite quickly.

 Water propagation is a method usually used for cuttings that don’t have their own roots yet.
 That doesn’t mean, though, that you can’t place the clumps you separated from your mother Alocasia plant in water.
 It’s a very decorative way to grow houseplants and they can actually thrive in water pretty much indefinitely with the right care.